-At Writtle Infant School the Headteacher has authorised the following staff to use, when necessary, 'reasonable force' to restrain pupils: all teaching staff, teacher assistants, office staff and midday assistants.
-However, it is expected that the Headteacher or Deputy is consulted immediately if

-'reasonable force' has to be used.
+At Writtle Infant School the Executive Headteacher has authorised the following staff to use, when necessary, 'reasonable force' to restrain pupils: all teaching staff, teacher assistants, office staff and midday assistants.
+However, it is expected that the Executive Headteacher or Head of School is consulted immediately if 'reasonable force' has to be used.
 On school outings a voluntary helper will also be authorised to use 'reasonable force' in extreme or exceptional conditions where there is an immediate risk of injury, e.g. a child running off a pavement onto a busy road, or to prevent a child hitting someone or throwing something.